MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/analytics/index.md

 ## The Analytics Server
 The Analytics Server is available in both the development and production environments.

 For development, the Analytics Server is installed together with the {{ site.data.keys.mf_dev_kit }}.
 For more information, see [Setting up the {{ site.data.keys.product_adj }} development environment](../installation-configuration/development/mobilefirst/).
-Once the kit is installed, the {{ site.data.keys.mf_analytics_console_short}} is available for your development needs.
+Once the kit is installed, the {{ site.data.keys.mf_analytics_console_short }} is available for your development needs.

 For production, there are different installation and configuration options available, according to your available infrastructure, business needs, system design, etc. For more information, see [Setting up the {{ site.data.keys.product_adj }} development environment](../installation-configuration/production/analytics/).